By DarxPhoenix, September 20, 2020

 All you need to know about the Aretuza Gwent League

 Welcome to the homepage of the Aretuza Gwent League !
 The Aretuza Gwent League (AGL) is a tournament circuit intended to run over the course of two months and aiming to prolong the success of the original Gwent League.
-Players will be able to participate in 4 distinct swiss tournaments that will take place over both days of a defined week-end.
+Players will be able to participate in 4 distinct swiss tournaments that will each take place over both days of a defined week-end.
+4 week-ends total.
 Then, based on their results in these swiss brackets, they may qualify to the final stage.

 If you’re interested in participating, first take a look at the complete ruleset below.
 The rules contain all the useful links for your journey, including tournament brackets and decklists submission forms.
 Then, we would like to ask all players to join the Aretuza Gwent League discord server, in order to help run the tournament smoothly.